-Any $\alpha\in\Ac$ is called an {\bf effort} process, and is interpreted as an action exerted in order to affect the distribution of the output process from $\P^0$ to $\P^\alpha$.

-A {\bf contract} is a triple $\Cbf:=(\tau,\pi,\xi)$, where $\tau\in\Tc$, the set of all $\F$--stopping times, $\xi$ is a non--negative $\Fc_\tau$--measurable random variable, and $\pi\in\Pi$, the set of $\F$--predictable non--negative processes.
-Here, $\tau$ represents a retirement time, $\pi$ is a process of continuous payment rate until retirement, and $\xi$ is a lump--sum payment at retirement, which may be interpreted as a Golden Parachute in the terminology of \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, see \Cref{def:GP} below.
+Any $\alpha\in\Ac$ is called an \emph{effort} process, and is interpreted as an action exerted in order to affect the distribution of the output process from $\P^0$ to $\P^\alpha$.
+A \emph{contract} is a triple $\Cbf:=(\tau,\pi,\xi)$, where $\tau\in\Tc$, the set of all $\F$--stopping times, $\xi$ is a non-negative $\Fc_\tau$-measurable random variable, and $\pi\in\Pi$, the set of $\F$-predictable non-negative processes.
+Here, $\tau$ represents a retirement time, $\pi$ is a process of continuous payment rate until retirement, and $\xi$ is a lump-sum payment at retirement, which may be interpreted as a Golden Parachute in the terminology of \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, see \Cref{def:GP} below.

 We shall introduce later in \Cref{sect:contract} the collection $\mathfrak{C}^0$ of admissible contracts, by imposing some integrability requirements.
 These contracts allow to formulate the contracting problem which sets the terms of the delegation by the principal (she) of the output process to the agent (he).
 Namely, the principal seeks to design the optimal contract so as to guarantee that the agent best serves her objectives, while optimising his own interest.